freenas/freenas-docs/userguide/services.rst

 ~~~~~~~~~~~~~~~~~~~

 #ifdef freenas
-Do not connect to SMB shares as :literal:`root`, and do not add the
+Connecting to SMB shares as :literal:`root`, and adding the
-root user in the SMB user database.
-There are security implications in
+root user in the SMB user database is not recommended.
-attempting to do so, and Samba 4 and later take measures to
-prevent such actions.
-This can produce
-:literal:`auth_check_ntlm_password` and
-:literal:`FAILED with error NT_STATUS_WRONG_PASSWORD` errors.

 Samba is single threaded, so CPU speed makes a big difference in SMB
 performance.
 A typical 2.5Ghz Intel quad core or greater should be